rainsfordtm/ogr/site/content/docs/presentation/index.md

 of _ChansLas_ is based on Bischoff (1984) and has not been checked against the base manuscript.
-+ The transcription of _Jonas_, in particular the resolution of the Tironian notes and the reconstruction of missing text, is taken from De Poerck (1955).
++ The transcription of _Jonas_, in particular the resolution of the Tironian notes and the reconstruction of missing text, is based on De Poerck (1955).
 + A previous annotated version of the Boeci text was created in collaboration with Olga Scrivner [(Rainsford and Scrivner 2014)](https://drive.google.com/file/d/1aAqLIcT3SyZ3_4fbTTAm7StcaQoRZDfh/view?usp=sharing).
 + All other transcriptions and annotations are my own original work,